 Why do I need to calculate Buy-to-Let rental yield?

 Forewarned is forearmed, asides from the fact that calculating yield should be first and foremost.
 Having a good understanding of rental yield is a good understanding of the area you are buying in to.
-A rental yield will also endorse and confirm HMO property hotspots.
+A rental yield calculator will also endorse and confirm HMO property hotspots.
 Not forgetting the return on capital.
 The Buy-to-Let and HMO property investor is primarily interested in two things, rental yield and capital growth.
 In respect of an HMO a student HMO property is a far more attractive proposition than a standard HMO.
 These standard HMO properties are associated with a high churn/turnover of tenants and corresponding void periods.
 This compounded with the typical fees associated with a tenant find (replacement).

 Establishing irregular rental yield costs

 The fixed costs are easily identifiable such as leasehold costs, insurance premiums, agent fees and mortgage repayments.
 The irregular costs need further dissecting.
 Maintenance costs are an unknown however if your property is recently refurbished this should be fairly negligible.
 If you do your own maintenance then how do you quantify your time.
 Maintenance costs can be determined from experience and a mean figure arrived at.
 Maintenance hits your bottom line but irrespective it should be a top priority.
-Those fortunate practical individuals amongst us against those who would rather be somewhere else doing something else and getting on with what thy’re good at.
+Those fortunate practical individuals amongst us against those who would rather be somewhere else doing something else and getting on with what they’re good at.
 Further balanced against entrusting a letting agent to spend your money on preferred trades.